nuket/mbed-memory-status/README.md

 Print thread stack, ISR stack, and global heap locations, sizes, and utilization at runtime when using mbed OS.
 Useful for tracking down total runtime memory usage and stack overflows.

+It will print debug information to the serial port, or use SEGGER Real Time Transfer (RTT), or use the Serial Wire Output (SWO) capabilities in supported ARM Cortex chips.

 Does *not* use printf().
 It *will* automatically initialize the default serial port to 115200 8N1 using the low-level mbed `serial_api.h` if no other instantiation has occurred.

 The code has now been fixed to detect whether it is running on the CMSIS-RTOS 1 or CMSIS-RTOS 2 API and will adjust its low-level API calls accordingly.